Have a question about expedition? Get answers in the gear selection forum.

-Got this pack new from Ebay for $85.
+Got this pack new from eBay for $85.
 It is a well-made pack with plenty of space for long backpacking trips.
-Took it on a 5-day trip into Chisos Mountains at Big Bend NP and it performed very well.
+Took it on a five-day trip into Chisos Mountains at Big Bend NP and it performed very well.
 I was able to fit my tent including rain fly and ground cloth in just the side pouches.

 There is a drink holster on each side that holds a 32 oz Nalgene bottle perfectly.
 The holsters have a plastic ring to hold the pouch open for easy re-insertion.
 It has good straps to secure your sleeping pad to the bottom tightly.
 There are lots of extra partitions in various places to compartmentalize your contents.
 There is an interior pouch for your water blasser, which I do not use.
 The helmet pack converts into a hip-pouch or shoulder bag for day hikes.

 My only complaint is that the helmet pack does not fit as well when empty.
 The fabric is durable but not much waterproof.
 The padded back is very comfortable even with 45 lbs load.
 The shoulder and hipstraps are well padded and have many straps for fine-tuned adjustment and comfort.